Generic Name: methylprednisolone acetate

 Psychic derangements may appear when corticosteroids are used, ranging from euphoria, insomnia, mood swings, personality changes, and severe depression to frank psychotic manifestations.
 Also, existing emotional instability or psychotic tendencies may be aggravated by corticosteroids.

 Intraocular pressure may become elevated in some individuals.
 If steroid therapy is continued long-term, intraocular pressure should be monitored.

 Corticosteroids should be used cautiously in patients with ocular herpes simplex for fear of corneal perforation.

 Patients should be warned not to discontinue the use of corticosteroids abruptly or without medical supervision, to advise any medical attendants that they are taking corticosteroids and to seek medical advice at once should they develop a fever or other signs of infection.

 Persons who are on corticosteroids should be warned to avoid exposure to chicken pox or measles.
 Patients should also be advised that if they are exposed, medical advice should be sought without delay.

 Aminoglutethimide may lead to a loss of corticosteroid-induced adrenal suppression.

-Macrolide antibiotics have been reported to cause significant decrease in corticosteroid clearance (see Drug Interactions, Hepatic Enzyme Inhibitors).
+Macrolide antibiotics have been reported to cause a significant decrease in corticosteroid clearance (see PRECAUTIONS: Drug Interactions, Hepatic Enzyme Inhibitors).